ninjudd/deep_clonable/README.txt

 = DeepClonable

-DeepClonable is an extension that add deep clone support to any Class.
+DeepClonable is an extension that adds deep clone support to any Class.
 Just call deep_clonable in the class definition.
-You can also define special behavior when cloning by overriding the clone_fields method.
-By default, all Arrays and Hashes will be deep cloned.
+You can also define special behavior when cloning by overriding the clone_fields method if you want, but by default, all Arrays and Hashes will be deep cloned.

 == INSTALL: